Top 10 Tips for Sustainable Travel

 While you should always do what you can to minimize your energy usage, some carbon emissions will remain unavoidable.
 You can compensate for these inevitable greenhouse gas emissions through a process known as “carbon offsetting.”

 Carbon offsetting allows you to balance out the carbon footprint of your trip, by reducing emissions somewhere else in the world.
 All you have to do is calculate your carbon footprint using an online carbon calculator, then purchase offsets equivalent to the amount of CO2 you produced.
-The money from your offset contribution will be invested in projects that reduce carbon and other greenhouse gases.
+The money from your offset purchase will be invested in projects that reduce carbon and other greenhouse gases.
 For instance, one project may protect a tropical rainforest from being cut down, while another might build a wind farm or convert cow manure into energy.
 Carbon offset projects can also create benefits that go beyond emissions reductions, such as creating local jobs, improving sanitation, or conserving endangered species.

 When offsetting your footprint, just be sure to go through a reputable provider to ensure you’re creating the greatest impact.